We've just launched 20 limited edition Failory t-shirts. Click here to buy one!

 Almost none goals were completed :/ We didn't focus on marketing, and most of our goals are related to growth and they could only have achieved with a lot of promotion.

 May will probably be a difficult month.
 We will try to keep publishing two interviews per week, but it will probably not always happen.
 We will continue focusing on Startup Cemetery, but I am not sure if we will be able to publicly launch it.
-However, we will probably launch the private beta, so remember to ask for access here.

 For this reason is that we are not going to set goals.